sjbylo/ocp4-workshop/README.md

 rm -f  ~/.config/hub
 hub fork
 ```
-(note, hub is a CLI for github API which we can pre-install)
+(note that 'hub' is a CLI for github API which we can pre-install)
 (https://hub.github.com/)

-This will display the your new repo name (this can be scripted)
+This will display the your new repository name...

 ```
 cd ..
-git clone <your new repo name>
+git clone <your new repository name>
-cd <your new repo>
+cd <your new repository>
 ```

-build a container application from source code using S2i
+Build a container application from source code using S2i...

-``oc new-app . python:2.7 --dry-run`` # Remove the Dockerfile from repo?
+``oc new-app . python:2.7 --dry-run`` # Remove the Dockerfile from repository?

-Check the output, explain what it does
+Check the output, explain what it does...

 Run for real now...

-``oc new-app . python:2.7``  # Remove the Dockerfile from repo?
+``oc new-app . python:2.7``  # Remove the Dockerfile from repository?

 Check the build output ...